Brain Patterns May Predict People At Risk Of Suicide

 That difference allowed a computer program to distinguish people who thought about suicide from people who did not more than 90 percent of the time.
 It also allowed the computer program to distinguish people who had attempted suicide from people who had only thought about it.

 The results come from a study of just 34 young adults and will need to be replicated, says Barry Horwitz, chief of brain imaging and modeling at the National Institute on Deafness and Other Communication Disorders.
 But he says they hint at a future in which brain scans and computers can help assess a person's mental health.
+Horwitz was not involved in the study.

 "Just looking at behavior is probably inadequate for a lot of purposes," he says.
 "It's much better to be able to see what the brain is doing."